brooks-builds/EyeAp/README.md

 - [ ] ui issues
   - [ ] when zoomed in on manager user page, I can only see some of the user tabs, can't select scroll bar to horizontally scroll on firefox
 - [ ] Add documentation for completely manual authentication
+- [ ] In lambda functions, can we see what version of Node is going to be used?
+  - [ ] Can we use destructuring in lambda functions?